cs-uob/COMS20012/docs/labs/LAB2.md

 If you experience any difficulties contact IT services.

-If you're working on the labs at home and you get stuck... feel free to stick questions on the Teams channel!
+If you're working on the labs at home and you get stuck... feel free to stick questions on the Teams channel, or ask in the weekly Q&A session.

 ## A. Format String Error